john1226966735/HAKT/README.md

 # update
 We upload the preprocessed ASSIST09 dataset as data.zip (2022-04-04).

-We upload a "Package requirements file" as requirements.txt.
+We upload the "Package requirements file" as requirements.txt (2022-5-18)

 ## Data Preparation
-You can download original data form the following links:
+You can download original data form the following links: --

 ASSIST09: https://sites.google.com/site/assistmentsdata/home/2009-2010-assistment-data